Conferences and Live Performance

 Single to multi-camera coverage offering clean audio with professional edits for conference recaps and future promotions.
-Packages include edits with custom graphics, presentation slides, testimonials, photography, full speaker presentations, event highlight reels (see samples below) and web-ready digital files.
-If you're a professional speaker in need of a video for your resume, then contact us today!
+Packages include edits with custom graphics, presentation slides, testimonials, photography, full speaker presentations, and event highlight reels (see samples below).
+If you're a professional speaker or performance artist in need of a video for your resume, then contact us today!

 Marketing, Non-Profit, Real Estate, Social Media, Testimonials...and the list goes on.